beaconsproject/KBA_analysis-GUI/README.md

 # KBA_analysis-GUI
-Using beaconstools to Design KBAs
+Using beaconstools to design KBAs